ncomeau/cbctl_sample_pipeline_jobs/README.md

 ## Output

 ### Jenkins
-   * **Note**: _The failure is intentional, because my K8s image policy had 'Vulnerabilities with Fixes' as an applicable rule - this can be entirely customized, based on your own CBC K8s Policy for container images._
+   * **Note**: _The failure is intentional, because my CBC Container Image policy had 'Vulnerabilities with Fixes' as an applicable rule - this can be entirely customized, based on your own CBC K8s Policy for container images._

 ![image](https://user-images.githubusercontent.com/18126247/126816777-5b01193b-4b9a-41de-8961-41331b6545c2.png)

 ### Slack
-   * **Note**: _The failure is intentional, because my K8s image policy had 'Vulnerabilities with Fixes' as an applicable rule - this can be entirely customized, based on your own CBC K8s Policy for container images._
+   * **Note**: _The failure is intentional, because my CBC Container Image policy had 'Vulnerabilities with Fixes' as an applicable rule - this can be entirely customized, based on your own CBC K8s Policy for container images._

 ![image](https://user-images.githubusercontent.com/18126247/126817090-580f8b5d-0d87-4efa-90f3-fc2c9398ab95.png)